dagronf/DSFSparkline/README.md

 You can define a 'zero-line' to your line or bar graph.
 The zero-line denotes the zero value on the graph.
 The 'zero' value can be changed for a graph, so for example if your graph goes from 0 -> 100, you can draw the zero-line at 20 by setting the zero value on the datasource)

+The zero-line can also be used to center certain graph types (currently line and bar).

 ## Views

 Represents the viewable settings and display.
 The current view types available are :-